turbot/guardrails-docs/docs/getting-started/getting-started-aws/prepare-account/index.md

 # Prepare an AWS Account for import to Guardrails

-In this guide, you will prepare you AWS account to be imported into Guardrails by deploying an IAM access role using a CloudFormation template.
+In this guide, you will prepare an AWS account to be imported into Guardrails by deploying an IAM access role using a CloudFormation template.

 This is the first guide in the *Getting started with AWS* series.